Chocolate Gingerbread Yule Log

 - For bark, line the underside of a 15x10x1-in. baking pan with parchment paper.
 Using an offset spatula, spread melted chocolate in a thin, even layer on parchment.
 Refrigerate until set, about 30 minutes.

 - For buttercream, place egg whites, sugar and salt in a heatproof bowl; whisk until blended.
 Place bowl over simmering water in a large saucepan over medium heat.
-Whisking constantly, heat mixture until a thermometer reads 160°, about 1-2 minutes.
+Whisking constantly, heat mixture until a thermometer reads 160°, 1-2 minutes.

 - Remove from heat.
-With the whisk attachment of a hand mixer, beat on high speed until stiff glossy peaks form and mixture has cooled, about 5 minutes.
+With the whisk attachment of a mixer, beat on high speed until stiff glossy peaks form and mixture has cooled, about 5 minutes.
 Gradually beat in butter, a few tablespoons at a time, on medium speed until smooth.
 Beat in cooled chocolate.